How to Find UUID in Linux [3 Best Methods]

 How can I find the UUID of a specific partition?

 To find the UUID of a specific partition in Linux, you can utilize the blkid command along with the device name.
-The blkid command is a powerful utility that provides detailed information about various block devices, including their UUIDs.
 By specifying the device name, you can retrieve the UUID associated with that particular partition.
 For example, to find the UUID of the /dev/sda1 partition, you can use the following command: blkid /dev/sda1.
 Upon execution, the command will display the UUID of the specified partition.
-This method offers a straightforward and efficient way to identify the UUIDs of specific partitions, enabling you to work with them for various system administration tasks.

 Ojash